Second-Order Esscher Pricing for L\'evy Models with Applications: Risk Management and Fear Quantification: Risk management application

+In this subsection, we use the second-order Esscher framework to perform a stress-testing exercise for delta-hedging performance.
+In standard risk-management practice, stress testing refers to evaluating portfolio losses under extreme but plausible market conditions, complementing traditional risk measures such as Value-at-Risk (VaR) and Expected Shortfall (ES).
+Within our model, such stressed environments arise when the second-order Esscher parameter $\psi$ takes sufficiently large values, as $\psi$ directly influences the effect of the jump intensity $\lambda^\psi$.
+Empirical evidence suggests that values of $\psi$ sufficiently above zero correspond to regimes characterized by markedly elevated jump risk, thereby representing stressed market conditions in our setting (see Section \ref{section: fear}).
+Consequently, for the stress‑testing experiment, we consider $\psi\in [-400, 400]$, for which $n=10$ remains an admissible choice in light of the discussion in the preceding subsection.\\

-Using the MLE estimated parameters given in Table \ref{table: mle params}, we follow a similar idea to that in \cite{kuen2014hedging}, where we simulate P\&L of a delta-hedging strategy under each different model and compare the 5\% value-at-risk-metric (VaR) and expected shortfall (ES or conditional VaR).
-However, here, we also compare VaR and ES values for different choices of $\psi$.
-VaR is a statistical measure widely used in financial risk management to assess the potential loss on a portfolio of financial assets over a specific time horizon, with a certain level of confidence.
-The calculation of VaR involves several key components such as the time horizon and the confidence level, whereas the ES is a risk measure that quantifies the expected loss of an investment portfolio in the worst-case scenario, given a certain level of confidence.
-The formula for calculating ES involves two components: the probability distribution and the threshold.
-For convenience, we illustrate the distributions of the hedging errors for the considered models in Figure \ref{fig: pnl}.
+Using the MLE estimated parameters given in Table \ref{table: mle params}, we follow a similar idea to that in \cite{kuen2014hedging}, where we simulate P\&L of a delta-hedging strategy under each different model and compare 5\% VaR and ES.
+The model classes that we consider are geometric Brownian motion (GBM), constant jump-diffusion (CJD) and log-normal jump-diffusion (LJD).
+In addition, we evaluate how VaR and ES vary across different choices of $\psi$.
+This allows us to illustrate how the second-order Esscher method naturally generates a range of risk outcomes, including those associated with stressed jump-risk scenarios.
+The distributions of the hedging errors for the considered models are illustrated in Figure \ref{fig: pnl}.

-In Table \ref{table: VaR}, we list the VaR and ES of several models, namely, the geometric Brownian motion (GBM), the constant jump-diffusion (CJD) and the log-normal jump-diffusion (LJD).
+Table \ref{table: VaR}, lists the VaR and ES of the several models (GBM, CJD, LJD).
 There are several cases under the CJD model all of which depend on how we choose the pricing measure.
-For example, the case of no jump risk means that the pricing measure for this case doesn't consider jump risk (similar to Merton's assumption) and the risk premium is the same as the Black-Scholes' one, i.e., $\eta = (\mu - r)/\sigma^2$.
-Other cases of the CJD model are under the second-order Esscher measure except for the case when $\psi =0$ which retrieves the classical first-order Esscher.
-Note here that for calculating the options which produced the VaRs in Table \ref{table: VaR} we fixed $n=10$ which is a valid choice according to the discussion in the previous subsection as the interval for $\psi$ is $[-400,400]$ and doesn't involve extreme values of $\psi$.
+For example, the case of no jump risk means that the pricing measure for this case doesn't consider jump risk (similar to Merton's assumption) and the market price of risk is the same as the Black-Scholes' one, i.e., $\eta = (\mu - r)/\sigma^2$.
+Other cases of the CJD model are under the second-order Esscher measure except for the case when $\psi =0$ which retrieves the classical first-order Esscher. \\

 To interpret the values in Table \ref{table: VaR}, we take for example the case of the GBM.
 The VaR for the GBM model, means that there is a 5\% probability that the portfolio will fall in value by more than \$4.67 over the life of the option.
 The expected shortfall measures the average loss that exceeds the 5\% VaR threshold.
 Thus, for the GBM case, it means that on average, losses exceeding the 5\% VaR value is \$5.71.